prasanthpotturi/ApiLabsDemo/Labs/Lab 9 Reponse Cache/README.md

 ![ResponseCache Policy](./media/responseCache_03.png)

-* Update Timeoutinsec from default '3600' to '60', to notice the cache hit and cache expire scenarios
+* Update Timeoutinsec from default '3600' to '60', this is in order to notice the cache hit and cache expiry scenarios
 ![ResponseCache Policy](./media/responseCache_04.png)

 ```